 Toast is another classic breakfast item but far from a healthy choice when all you have is toast with sugary jelly.
 Avocado toast might seem like an Instagram trend but it’s actually a great idea for a high-protein breakfast.
 To make this toast healthier try to use a sprouted bread or some other healthy choice for the base.

-Once your bread had been toasted smear on a ⅛ to ¼ cup of cottage cheese, then add your avocado slices and a couple slices of tomato.
+Once your bread had been toasted smear on a ⅛ to ¼ cup of cottage cheese, then add your avocado slices and a couple of slices of tomato.
 You can get really creative with this so don’t be afraid to experiment with toppings.
-Between the use of a sprouted bread, avocado and cottage cheese you could be upwards of 31 grams of protein for 2 slices.
+Between the use of sprouted bread, avocado, and cottage cheese you could be upwards of 31 grams of protein for 2 slices.

 Peanut Butter, Banana & Chia Bagel